McFlyboy/Redball/README.md

 # Redball.
 A fast-paced clicker game.
-See how long you can last.
+See how long you can last!